Morvyr/WinterVaultBeta/Crypt/Canon_Planets/RSAD-EX020_Emberline.md

 ### 🔻 The Breath Between Suns
 - It is not fire, but memory returned as light
+- With Crimsun now recognized as a star long past death, this myth reframes Emberline not as a radiant effect—but as the veil of delay that holds final collapse at bay
 - Old myths say the Emberline is the shadow Crimsun cast before being born

 ### 🌀 The Shimmer Scar